17 Tools to Instantly Convert 2D Images to 3D Ones | 2023 Edition

 Web-based

 ItsLitho allows you to convert your images into 3D model lithophanes.
-It comes with an image editor that can make the difference between a good lithophane and an exceptional lithophane.
+It is accompanied by an image editor, which plays a crucial role in distinguishing between a good lithophane and an exceptional one.

 Using its model creator, you can design 3D model lithophanes in many different ways.
-Create a shape (or pick from existing ones like sphere, pumpkin, vases, or lamp), add a frame or border, add attributes, and apply filters to give your model a unique look.
+Create a shape (or pick from existing ones like spheres, pumpkins, vases, or lamps), add a frame or border, add attributes, and apply filters to give your model a unique look.

 Pros